-This sounds like this would be a perfect setup for colleges and universities to succeed, right?
+This sounds like it would be a perfect setup for colleges and universities to succeed, right?

 When properly managed, this has the potential of being a win-win solution for both students and colleges.
 Students are able to apply to multiple schools with less effort.
 And schools, in turn, have a plethora of applicants to select from and increased revenue from application fees.

 However, without the right admissions and data analytics software solution, schools and students can easily be negatively impacted by this influx of applications.
 Many times, good students are turned away because you are too afraid of over enrolling.

 Can you imagine collecting a record number of applications and still not yield enough students to make your class?

 Well...this happens, and far too often.
 When not properly managed, schools are forced to go deeper into their application pool, watering down their admissions profile only to find themselves with retention and graduation rate problems downstream.

 It starts with having a solid plan in dealing with the increased application pool and working hand-in-hand with an Admissions CRM vendor, who has been there before and can help you navigate this process by creating a working solution!

 Your Application Processing System

 Over the past 10+ years, the admissions industry has adopted the term CRM, and the software giants have jumped on-board by promoting this concept and offering solutions that allow admissions staff to create custom content to connect with students where they are at any time.